Is Bonita Springs a Good Place to Live? Moving to Florida’s Gulf Coast

 If living on Florida’s Gulf Coast is in your future, Bonita Springs deserves your consideration, especially if you’re into outdoor activities.
 Houses can be a little pricey, and crime is a little higher than expected, but the flipside is unlimited access to gorgeous beaches, wilderness areas, great restaurants, and lots of golf.

-If you end up moving to a smaller place and need some additional storage, or want to fully embrace the area with your own fleet of boats, RVs and toys, don’t forget that Store Space has secure, affordable storage options for Bonita Springs and across the state of Florida.
+If you end up moving to a smaller place and need some additional self-storage, or want to fully embrace the area with your own fleet of boats, RVs and toys, remember Store Space Self Storage in Bonita Springs, elsewhere in Florida or in other parts of the U.S.